 The Uruguayan first came to the Peninsula in 1988 from Real Zaragoza and played for four years at Lazio where he scored 40 goals in 124 appearances.
 It was in this time that he caught the eye of the Nerazzurri and was promptly signed in 1992 to spearhead their attack.

-Sosa’s time at Inter was explosive as the South Amercian hit-man scored 20 league goals in his first season and another 16 in his second.
+Sosa’s time at Inter was explosive as the South American hit-man scored 20 league goals in his first season and another 16 in his second.
 He notched an impressive 44 goals in 76 games in all competitions winning the UEFA Cup on the way.
-After probelms emerged in the Inter camp after Dennis Bergkamps arrival, Sosa was surprisingly sold to Dortmund in 1995
+It looked like the beginning of a successful and fruitful partnership and goals and silverware seemed to come hand in hand.

 When Calcio ruled the world Ruben Sosa was scoring goals for fun.